HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

    - Bob's address
    - Charlie's public key

-The *state* is initialized, giving the contract instance a unique address.
+The contract *state* is initialized upon contract creation, giving it a unique address.
 Then Alice can send the tokens to the contract address.

 The vesting contract has two exported functions: